U.S. marshals to auction 50,000 bitcoins from Silk Road

 The auction being conducted by the U.S. Marshals Service is the third for bitcoins seized in connection with Silk Road, which prosecutors said let customers buy and sell drugs and other illegal goods beneath the radar of law enforcement.

 A federal jury in Manhattan on Feb.
-4 found Ulbricht guilty of narcotics and other charges for helping to enable about $200 million (£130 million) of anonymous online drug sales using bitcoins.
+4 found Ulbricht guilty of narcotics and other charges for helping to enable about $200 million of anonymous online drug sales using bitcoins.

 Prosecutors said Ulbricht, 30, had run Silk Road under the pseudonym "Dread Pirate Roberts" before the website was shut down in October 2013.